Infocaster/UrlTracker.Docs/docs/Extending.md

 public class MyInterceptHandler : ResponseInterceptHandlerBase<MyInterceptModel>
 {
-    protected override async ValueTask HandleAsync(HttpContextBase context, MyInterceptModel intercept) {
+    protected override async ValueTask HandleAsync(RequestDelegate next, HttpContext context, MyInterceptModel intercept) {
-        // From here it's up to you to decide what happens to the request.
+        // From here you're acting as a middleware and can decide what to do with the request, based on the intercept model.
-        //    You can send a response back to the client or you can do nothing and let the response through }
+        // You can choose to let the request through: await next(context);

+        // You can also do something else: context.Response.StatusCode = 418;

+        // It's all up to you what happens now... continue, change, return, etc.
     }
+}

-public class MyComposer : IUserComposer
+public class MyComposer : IComposer
 {
-    public void Compose(Composition composition)
+    public void Compose(IUmbracoBuilder builder)
     {
-        // Add the handler to the collection composition.ResponseInterceptHandlers()
+        // Add the handler to the collection builder.ResponseInterceptHandlers()
             .Append<MyInterceptHandler>();

-        // Remove any other handlers from the collection if you want composition.ResponseInterceptHandlers()
+        // Remove any other handlers from the collection if you want builder.ResponseInterceptHandlers()
             .Remove<RedirectResponseInterceptHandler>();

         // Interceptors are evaluated in order.
-        //    You can also insert your handler before another composition.ResponseInterceptHandlers()
+        //    You can also insert your handler before another builder.ResponseInterceptHandlers()
             .InsertBefore<NullInterceptHandler, MyInterceptHandler>();
     }
 }